 American Heart Association Administrative Associate-Social Campaigns in Irving, Texas

-Due to a promotion, The American Heart Association (AHA) has an excellent opportunity for an Administrative Assistant - Social Campaigns in our SouthWest Affiliate office in Dallas, TX.
-This role will perform complex (journey-level) administrative support and technical program assistance work.
+The American Heart Association (AHA) has an excellent opportunity for an Administrative Assistant - Social Campaigns in our SouthWest Regional office in Dallas, TX.
+This role will perform complex administrative support and technical program assistance work.
 Work involves disseminating information, maintaining filing systems, and performing internal administrative support work.
 Responsibilities may include training others.
 Works under general supervision with moderate latitude for the use of initiative and independent judgment.

 Essential Job Duties:

-Prepares, interprets, and disseminates information concerning organizational programs and procedures.
+Prepares, interprets, and disseminates information concerning organizational programs.

-Prepares, edits, and distributes correspondence, reports, studies, forms, and documents.
+Prepares, edits, and distributes correspondence, reports, studies, documents and forms.

 Develops, coordinates, and maintains record keeping and filing systems for their area of responsibility.